data-intelligence-analysis/dataworks_scripts/Correct_HeaderRows_v1.0/README.md

 This script will keep updating based on how many test cases of special characters are found in the header row of the Client's data in the future.
 As a result, the database of special characters will keep updating to satisfy all conditions in eliminating unnecessary characters from the data fields in the header.

-I would eventually incorporate an encoding function that converts the headerfile from UTF8-BOM to UTF8 into the script based on client and operational demand.
+Version 1.1 would include an encoding function that converts all files to UTF8 into the script; the ability for the user to convert file to delimiter (PIPE ("|"), comma (","), TAB ("\T"))

 ## License